 Institutional and Historical Society Publications

 The Library’s collection includes some histories of academic institutions such as Harvard College and Boston University, as well as publications of the Massachusetts Historical Society, the Bostonian Society, and some of the local historical societies.
 The NEHGS Register, the quarterly journal of the New England Historic Genealogical Society (1847-date) and New England Ancestors, the Society's magazine, are in the State Library's collection.
-For specific holdings please refer to the online public catalog.
+For specific holdings please refer to the online catalog.

 "Zimmer" Index to Late 19th and 20th Century Massachusetts Newspaper Articles

 In 1892 the Massachusetts legislature passed "An Act to Authorize the Preparation for the State Library of an Index of Current Events" (St. 1892, c.140).
 Commonly called the "Zimmer Index", it was intended to be a card index to "current events" which would be of use to Massachusetts legislators and to the public.

 The main index generally covers the years 1878-1937, although there are selected entries for earlier and later dates.
 Entries include obituaries, coverage of political events, speeches, dedications, visits of foreign dignitaries and general news events.
 The Boston Globe, Boston Herald, Boston Journal, and Boston Transcript were indexed most consistently, although there are entries for other newspapers as well.
 A later index, covering the years 1960 to 1983, includes articles from the Boston Globe and Boston Herald which are primarily political or governmental in nature.

 Massachusetts Registry of Vital Records and Statistics

 Repository for all Massachusetts birth, marriage and death records from 1921 to the present.